magic-wormhole/magic-wormhole/docs/server-protocol.rst

    (explaining the requirement) if it does not see this ticket arrive before the ``bind``.

-A ``ping`` will provoke a ``pong``: these are only used by unit tests for synchronization purposes (to detect when a batch of messages have been fully processed by the server).
+A ``ping`` will provoke a ``pong``: these are used by unit tests for synchronization purposes (to detect when a batch of messages have been fully processed by the server).
 NAT-binding refresh messages are handled by the WebSocket layer (by asking Autobahn to send a keepalive messages every 60 seconds), and do not use ``ping``.

 If any client->server command is invalid (e.g. it lacks a necessary key, or was sent in the wrong order), an ``error`` response will be sent, This response will include the error string in the ``error`` key, and a full copy of the original message dictionary in ``orig``.

 Nameplates
 ----------